lm3nitro/Projects/IDS and IPS/Fail2Ban/Install and Attack Simulation.md

 ### Scope:

-I will install Fail2Ban on a target host and will simulate an attack using Hydra to perform a brute force attack against the target host and will evaluate the effectivness of Fail2Ban.
+I will install Fail2Ban on a target host and will simulate an attack using Hydra to perform a SSH brute force attack against the target host and will evaluate the effectivness of Fail2Ban.

 ### Objective: